AhmetEnesKCC/AhmetEnesKCC/README.md

 - I want to be a senior front end developer.

-- My future plan is run a company which is about with open source software development and mak codign better.
+- My future plan is run a company which is about with open source software development and make codign better.

 - Also want to open a Kebab-Doner Restaurant in Turkey

-- I love graphical drawing and designing new websites or mobile apps to
+- I love graphical drawing and designing new websites or mobile apps

 ### Projects